Information for Referring Doctors

 The Western Australian Cancer and Palliative Care Network (WACPCN) has developed a Model of Care (MOC) for management of cutaneous melanoma.
 The MOC suggests that a multidisciplinary team (MDT) should review patients with clinically complex melanomas in order to formulate optimum management of their disease.
 At present, WAKMAS is the only MDT to offer patients with cutaneous melanoma, the opportunity for this review.

-A copy of our referral form is available on this site for you to download.
 If you wish to speak to the nurse coordinator and they are unavailable, please leave a message and your call will be returned

 Patients with a confirmed diagnosis of melanoma after biopsy of the lesion are able to be seen at the clinic.